da-nrw/DNSCore/DAWeb/doc/manual_ingest_and_retrieval.md

 1. Choose a package for upload.
 1. Mount your webshare on your box or open and log in into your file transfer program.
-1. Upload the package to your webshare.
+1. Upload the package to the incoming directory of your webshare.
 1. Wait until the tranfer of the package has been completed.
 1. Log into DAWeb on your node.
 1. Click "Verarbeitung für abgelieferte SIP starten" on your starting screen.